Really tired and a little low. I slept well enough and got up feeling reasonable but after coffee I just felt zapped.

 I am so happy and grateful for our wheelbarrow and shovel.
 They helped me move rocks around Amy’s cactus garden.
 Sometimes I can’t believe I own a wheelbarrow.
 All the other components of being grown up seem minor in comparison.
 A wheelbarrow!

+I am so happy and grateful for all the technology I am able to use these days.
+They make life much easier and can simplify boring tasks.
 I am so happy and grateful for the sickness that has knocked me on my ass.
 I slept almost all day yesterday.
 I still have a bad stomach but feel better today.
 It reminds me that I’m not immune to getting sick.
 This is my first illness since last December.